 - As with the previous recommendation, it’s better to use negative exposure compensation than to have an overexposed photo.

 - Those two should be enough as reference points for your future settings.
 I also encourage you to start using manual mode after you understand how exposure works.

 - There are no universally used settings.
 So have fun and experiment with different settings for every occasion you come across.

 - Exposure is affected by aperture and shutter speed.
 ISO is not considered exposure since it directly increases brightness.

 - Photography exposure metering can help you calibrate the exposure of your shot.
 Each mode is made for specific situations and different focus points.

 - Normal exposure is considered when an image isn’t overexposed or underexposed.
 You can briefly check your histogram to confirm its exposure.

-The process of mastering exposure is more of a trial and error process.
+The process of mastering exposure is more of a trial and error process, but it is one you must take the time to learn on your journey of learning photography.
 The deeper you know how each setting affects one another, the better your exposures should be.
 The key is to simply keep practicing and studying.